NeurodataWithoutBorders/nwb-guide/docs/developer_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Before a release, you'll want to update the tutorial screenshots to reflect the latest changes in the application.

-0. To regenerate the dataset, you'll need to change ``regenerateTestData`` in the ``tests/e2e/config.ts`` to ``true``.
+#.
+To regenerate the dataset, you'll need to change ``regenerateTestData`` in the ``tests/e2e/config.ts`` to ``true``.
-1. Run the End-to-End Tests locally using ``npm test:app``.
+#.
+Run the End-to-End Tests locally using ``npm test:app``.
     - This will generate new screenshots in the ``docs/assets/tutorials`` directory.
-2. Review the new screenshots to ensure they are accurate.
+#.
+Review the new screenshots to ensure they are accurate.
-3. If the screenshots are accurate, commit the new screenshots to the repository.
+#.
+If the screenshots are accurate, commit them to the repository.
+Their paths should be consistent across runs—allowing the new versions to show up on the tutorial.

 .. _testing: